 Pros of optical heart rate tracking

-One of the biggest benefits of optical heart rate tracking is ease of use.
-If you wear your sports watch all day and it has OHR, you’re always ready to track you heart rate, whether it’s during lunch-time yoga or cycling back home.
+One of the biggest benefits of optical heart rate tracking is the ease of use.
+If you wear your sports watch all day and it has OHR, you’re always ready to track your heart rate, whether it’s during lunch-time yoga or cycling back home.
 Furthermore, if you want to track your heart rate round the clock, OHR is arguably the only viable option.
 Optical heart rate tracking also doesn’t require you to wet the chest strap or apply a gel.

 There are more options for sensor placement with OHR: on the wrist or on the upper or lower arm (with Polar OH1) for sports where the sensor placement might hinder your movement or performance.
-Examples that come to mind are bench pressing, volleyball or racquet sports.
+Examples that come to mind are bench pressing, volleyball, or racquet sports.
 In some situations, it’s better to track your heart rate from the arm (Polar OH1) rather than your wrist (wrist-based HR) because some movements or exercises put a strain on your wrist and tendons (such as pull-ups) which in turn can affect the quality of the signal.
-These physiological constrains can be solved by taking advantage of the versatility of optical heart rate tracking and the placement of the sensor.
+These physiological constraints can be solved by taking advantage of the versatility of optical heart rate tracking and the placement of the sensor.

-Overall comfort is another big factor, while also being very subjective topic.
+Overall comfort is another big factor, while also being a very subjective topic.
 Some people actually enjoy the snug fit of the chest strap but many will appreciate the ease of just tightening the wristband and being ready to go.

 Cons of optical heart rate tracking

 Just kidding.
 Like we said in the beginning, what you want to do affects how you should do it.

 Here’s a seemingly bold statement from the pioneers of wearable sports technology (it’s less bold when we dig deeper into it): optical heart rate tracking is more prone to errors than chest-strap based heart rate.